 Please review the higher education and student affairs (HESA) website to learn more about the program and our goals.
-You may also contact the faculty coordinator Dr. Ramona Lewis, before or during your admissions process via email@example.com.
+You may also contact the faculty coordinator, Dr. Ramona Lewis, before or during your admissions process at firstname.lastname@example.org.

 Higher education and student affairs (HESA) leadership interview days program

 Applicants who wish to participate in the higher education and student affairs interview day program and apply for higher education and student affairs (HESA) graduate assistantships must submit all admission materials, including reference forms, by Dec.
 15 annually.
-HESA leadership interview days will be held February 22-23 (Thursday and Friday) 2017.
+For the next admission cycle of fall 2019, HESA leadership interview days will be held in February/March 2019.
 This two-day program provides an opportunity for incoming students to become familiar with the campus and higher education and student affairs program, as well as interview for graduate assistantship (GA) positions.
 In order to participate in the higher education and student affairs leadership interview days program, a student must be accepted into the higher education and student affairs leadership concentration.

 Applications for international applicants may be due sooner to the Office of International Admissions.
 See below for admissions criteria.
 For the higher education and student affairs leadership (HESA) program, there are no conditional admissions for international applicants.

-In accordance with the Western Michigan University and Graduate College policies all applicants are expected to meet the same academic standards required for admission consideration.
-The minimum academic requirements vary, however, by degree level, by discipline, and by admission type.
+In accordance with the Western Michigan University and Graduate College policies, all applicants are expected to meet the same academic standards required for admission consideration.
+The minimum academic requirements vary, however, by degree level, discipline and admission type.
+See details further below this section.

 Bachelor's degree from an accredited institution, indicated on an official transcript.

 One official transcript from each institution attended since high school.